santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

   Basically, i've been massively polishing the page ever since last time.
 I've also had a long period of pause due to "life" reasons.
 Wont go into detail.
   Mobile fully works! and the page is also fully deployed and usable from https://santiagoesmeral.github.io/ Currently i'm just polishing it up.
 Changing things which dont make too much sense and all, you know?

+- 22/10/22
+  For the most part, the project is done.
+I find a few things to change here and there though.
+  On my list of "i should get this fixed" stuff:
+  1- current keymappings do not follow WCAG standards.
+I must provide a way to turn off the feature.
+  2- probably a good idea to add a way to stop the animation in the button of the fun box 1 and 2- a small options menu looks like a good choice here 3- a skip links button for tab-navigation on the list of links?